The ribbon category of representations of a crossed module

 \section{Acknowledgments}

-I would first like to greatly thank Friedrich Wagemann for leading this research project, his availability and his guidance.
+I would first like to greatly thank Friedrich Wagemann for leading this research project, his availability, and his guidance.
 I also am deeply thankful to Christian Blanchet for showing us that our category of interest was most likely a ribbon category, as well as its leads and contribution for ribbon invariants.
 I also wish to thanks Christoph Schweigert for its feedback on the first version of this article, that lead to the consideration of action groupoids.